Wet Crawl Space

 Florida’s frequent storms, high humidity, and sandy soils make wet crawl spaces a common but dangerous issue.
 Left unchecked, excess moisture can lead to mold, wood rot, and structural damage beneath your home—especially in low-lying coastal areas.

-What Is a Wet Crawl Space?
+What is a Wet Crawl Space?

 A wet crawl space occurs when water, excess humidity, or poor drainage causes persistent dampness beneath your home.
 In Florida, where heavy rainfall, high water tables, and sandy soils are common, crawlspaces are especially vulnerable to moisture buildup.
 This hidden problem often shows up as standing water, musty odors, mold growth, or sagging floors.